-Your LH100 hand held controller is a component of the $Digital\ plus\ by\ Lenz^{\ @}$ system and was subjected to intense testing before shipping.
+Each component of your Digital plus by Lenz ® Set-01 system was subjected to intense testing before shipping.
 Lenz Elektronik GmbH guarantees problem free operation when you follow these directions:

-Depending on which command station (and which software version) you operate your LH100 on, certain functions are not or are only partially available.
 This manual contains all the possible LH100 capabilities present when used with an LZ100 V3.
 If you are using a different command control system, the LH100 capabilities may be reduced by the capabilities provided by that system.
 For details check out the system manual of the system you desire to use your LH100 on.

-The LH100 must only be used with systems that have been branded to support XpressNET or the older X-Bus protocols.
-A branded system will display the XpressNET logo.
+Your Set-01 system must only be used with components that have been branded to support XpressNet or the older X-Bus protocols.
+A branded system will display the XpressNet logo.
 Any other use than the one described in this operation manual is not allowed and will lead to voiding of the warranty.

-Even when other devices (including ones from other manufacturers) have the same connectors, you may not operate the LH100 with these devices unless they display the XpressNET logo.
-Other systems may use the same connectors but have different internal wiring that can harm the LH100.
+Even when other devices (including ones from other manufacturers) have the same connectors, you may not operate your Set-01 with these devices unless they display the XpressNet logo.
+Other systems may use the same connectors but have different internal wiring that can harm the LZ100, LV101 or LH100.

-Do not expose the LH100 to moisture or extended direct sunlight.
+Do not expose any system component to moisture.

-F If you have problems,
+Figure 16 If you have problems,